Frequently Asked Questions

 - The language arts curriculum is presented in a suggested sequence designed to create a strong literacy foundation.
 It includes phonics, grammar, reading comprehension, spelling, vocabulary, writing skills, and more.

-- The math curriculum combines multimedia lessons, interactive activities and reinforcing worksheets to teach basic arithmetic, number sense and operations, measurement, geometry and more.
-The math curriculum correlates to state standards.
+- The math curriculum combines multimedia lessons, interactive activities and reinforcing worksheets to teach basic arithmetic, number sense and operations, measurement, geometry, and more.
+Time4Learning members also have free access to Time4MathFacts!

-- Social studies lessons are available to students at the second through seventh grade level.
-Because state standards differ, social studies may need to be supplemented to satisfy your local requirements.
+- Social studies lessons are available to students at the second-grade level through middle school.
+Because state standards differ, social studies at the elementary level may need to be supplemented to satisfy your local requirements.

-- Science is available to students at the first through eighth grade level, and is organized as follows:
+- Science is available to students at the kindergarten level through middle school.

-- Elementary science is offered from first to fifth grade and is organized by grade level.
-Although the materials are extensive, it does not correlate to all state standards and is not animated.
+- Elementary science is offered from kindergarten to fifth grade and is organized by grade level.

 - Middle school science is offered at the sixth to eighth grade level.
-It is organized into three primary courses that correlate to state standards: Earth/Space Science, Life Science, and Physical Science.
-In addition, Nature of Science is provided as an added supplement with each of the middle school science courses.
+It is organized into three primary courses: Life Science, Earth Science, and Physical Science.